TRIGA: History

-Mark II, Mark III and other variants of the TRIGA design have subsequently been produced, and a total of 33 TRIGA reactors have been installed at locations across the United States.
-Those that remain operational continue to be upgraded/modernized.
+Mark II, Mark III, and other variants of the TRIGA design have subsequently been produced, and a total of 33 TRIGA reactors have been installed at locations across the United States.
+Those that remain operational continue to be upgraded or modernized.
 A further 33 reactors have been installed in other countries.
 Many of these installations were prompted by US President Eisenhower's 1953 Atoms for Peace policy, which sought to extend access to nuclear physics to countries in the American sphere of influence.
-Consequently, TRIGA reactors can be found in a total of 24 countries, including Austria, Bangladesh, Brazil, Congo, Colombia, England, Finland, Germany, Taiwan, Japan, South Korea, Italy, Indonesia, Malaysia, Mexico, Morocco, Philippines, Puerto Rico, Romania, Slovenia, Thailand, Turkey, and Vietnam.
+Consequently, TRIGA reactors can be found in a total of 24 countries, including Austria, Bangladesh, Brazil, Congo, Colombia, United Kingdom, Finland, Germany, Taiwan, Japan, South Korea, Italy, Indonesia, Malaysia, Mexico, Morocco, Philippines, Puerto Rico, Romania, Slovenia, Thailand, Turkey, and Vietnam.

 TRIGA International, a joint venture between General Atomics and CERCA—then a subsidiary of AREVA of France—was established in 1996.
 Since then, all TRIGA fuel assemblies have been manufactured at CERCA's plant in Romans-sur-Isère, France.

-Some of the main competitors to General Atomics in the supply of research reactors are Korea Atomic Energy Research Institute (KAERI) of Korea and INVAP of Argentina.
+Some of the main competitors to General Atomics in the supply of research reactors are Korea Atomic Energy Research Institute (KAERI) of South Korea and INVAP of Argentina.

-The TRIGA Power System (TPS) is a proposed small power plant and heat source, based upon the TRIGA reactor and its unique uranium zirconium hydride fuel, with a power output of 64 MW_{th} / 16 MW_{e}.
+The TRIGA Power System (TPS) is a proposed small power plant and heat source, based upon the TRIGA reactor and its unique uranium zirconium hydride fuel, with a thermal power output of 64 MW producing 16 MW of electricity.

+Inherent Safety via Warm Neutrons

+Edward Teller's goal was an "inherently safe" reactor, meaning that even if all the control rods are abruptly withdrawn, the reactor will settle to a stable state before it is damaged by the heat.
+To achieve this it needs to have a large negative temperature coefficient, i.e. the amount of reactivity should decrease quickly as the reactor gets hotter.